Skip to Main Content

 All datasets and images should be cited if they were created by someone other than the poster author.
 Every graph and table should be self-explanatory.

-• Include a title below the figure that provides all relevant information;
+• Include a title below the figure that provides all relevant information

-• Be referred to in the text as a “figure”;
+• Be referred to in the text as a "figure"

-• Identify and label figure axes by the variables under analysis;
+• Identify and label figure axes by the variables under analysis

-• Quote the source which provided the data, if applicable;
+• Quote the source which provided the data, if applicable

-• Have a vertical axis that starts with zero.
+• Demonstrate the scale being used; and have a vertical axis that starts with zero.
 Graphs using an axis that begins with values higher than zero often appear distorted because differences between variables are overestimated.

 • Present values with the same number of decimal places in all its cells (standardization);